KDE/digikam-doc/setup_application/shortcuts_settings.rst

 To print-out a list of shortcuts for easy reference by clicking the **Print** button at the bottom of the dialog.

-You can also works with **Schemes**.
+You can also work with **Schemes**.
 These ones are keyboard shortcuts configuration profiles, so you can create several profiles with different shortcuts and switch between these profiles easily.
 To see a menu allowing you to edit schemes, click on the **Manage Schemes** button at the bottom of the dialog.
 The following options will appear:

     - **Current Scheme**: Allows you to switch between your schemes.